Thinking beyond borders

 Net taxable income of resident individuals is taxed at graduated rates ranging from 6 percent to 42 percent (excluding local income surtax).
 The maximum tax rate is currently 42 percent on income earned over 500 million Korean won (KRW) effective from 1 January 2018.
 Individuals resident in Korea are also levied a per capita resident tax by their local government in the amount of KRW10,000 or less.

 Tax rates for non-residents are the same as those for residents.
 However, foreign workers can elect to apply a 19 percent (excluding local income surtax) flat tax rate to total Korean-sourced employment income.
 Individuals liable for payment of income tax in Korea are levied an additional local income surtax at the rate of 10 percent of the income tax amount.

 The national pension is a mechanism requiring individuals to save money for retirement.
-The current contribution rate is 9 percent of an employee’s gross salary (4.5 percent contributed by the employer and 4.5 percent contributed by the employee), capped at KRW218,700 per month, each, unless there is a totalization agreement with the individual’s home country/territory.
+The current contribution rate is 9 percent of an employee’s gross salary (4.5 percent contributed by the employer and 4.5 percent contributed by the employee), capped at KRW218,700 per month, each, unless there is a totalization agreement with the individual’s home country/jurisdiction.

 Expatriates are also required to participate in national health insurance if they are on local payroll, including charge back of the associated compensation costs to Korea, or if they reside in Korea for more than 6 months.
 An exemption may be available if an expatriate is covered by employer-sponsored foreign medical insurance.

 Those who stay in Korea for 90 days or more under a valid work visa must register as an alien registration card.
 Once registered, social security taxes will apply depending on the type of income earned.